 The power of attorney for health care enables a person to appoint someone (called a health care agent or proxy) to make medical decisions on their behalf.
 This authority is usually given to a spouse or an adult child and can be used when the incapacitated person is either unconscious or can no longer make rational decisions because of diminished cognitive abilities.

-Depending on the state laws and the person’s preferences, the proxy may be authorized to make decisions concerning doctors and other health care providers, types of treatments, care facilities, end-of-life care, and others.
+Depending on the state laws and the person’s preferences, the proxy may be authorized to make decisions concerning doctors and other health care providers, types of treatments, care facilities, end-of-life care, long-term care insurance, and others.

 The living will and the health care power of attorney can be combined in one document.